ucsffrancislab/genomics/docker/ImputationPrep_AGS_GWAS.md

 ##	Execute script ( failed on my laptop as ran out of memory (15GB) )

-#	loading tab goes up to 40400000 and uses about 22GB memory and create Run-plink.sh
+Original version, loading tab goes up to 40400000 and uses about 22GB memory and create Run-plink.sh

+New version goes up to 40405506 and uses less than 1 GB of memory!
+This could now be run on a laptop.

 ```BASH
 cd /data/out